An Irish tradition that has stood the test of time

 Credit: Donegal Yarns.

-But they do it with a particularity: these little colored dots, characteristic of donegal wool which quickly becomes famous for that.
+But they do it with a particularity: these small colored dots, characteristic of Donegal wool which quickly becomes famous for that.

-Myth or reality ?
-We admit that we like to believe it but what is certain is that these colored dots are made of wool these days.
-And most of the time, Donegal wool is no longer made in Donegal.
+Myth or reality?
+We admit that we like to believe it, but what is certain is that these colored dots are made of wool these days.
+And that most of the time, Donegal wool is no longer made in Donegal.

-We find them almost everywhere and some very beautiful ones.
-We are delighted that it stimulates the creativity of other weavers around the world.
-But it's increasingly rare to come across authentic Donegal tweed, with the little imperfections that make up the richness of its texture, the balance between rusticity and elegance that we love so much.
-Real donegal, yes!
+You can find them everywhere and they are very beautiful.
+We are delighted that it stimulates the creativity of other weavers in the world.
+But it is increasingly rare to come across an authentic Donegal tweed, with the small imperfections that make the richness of its texture, the balance between rusticity and elegance that we love so much.
+Real Donegal, in other words!

-We are therefore very happy to have found this again by developing our fabric with the Molloy family, who have been weaving their wool for six generations in the same workshop in Donegal.
+So we are very happy to have found this again by developing our fabric with the Molloy family, who have been weaving their wool for six generations in the same workshop in Donegal.
 Since the 19th century, each generation has been born and raised right next door.
-Difficult to do more local.
+It's hard to do more local.

 Pathé British reported on them in 1957:

-If you want to see with your own eyes how exciting their work is, we went to meet them there two years ago to shoot a video.
+If you want to see with your own eyes how exciting their work is, we went to meet them on site two years ago to shoot a video.
 It was on the occasion of the release of our first coat made with them:

 And to go further in this exploration of know-how, you will also find other very interesting reports.
 The YouTube search bar is your friend.